nuuuwan/news_lk3_data/README.md

 *2024-10-26 16:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/102943/elpitiya-ps-election-concludes-with-over-50-voter-turnout) · `en`

-The Elpitiya Pradeshiya Sabha Election concluded today (26) at 4.00 p.m., with a reported voter turnout of 51% by 3:00 p.m., according to Galle District Returning Officer W.A.
+The Elpitiya Pradeshiya Sabha Election concluded today (26) at 4.00 p.m., with a reported voter turnout of 63% at close of polling at 4:00 p.m., according to Galle District Returning Officer W.A.
 Dharmasiri.

 In a statement, Dharmasiri confirmed that the vote-counting process would begin at the respective polling stations at around 4:30 p.m., ensuring a prompt and efficient tallying of the ballots.